-Introduction (continued)

-The key messages in this report (continued)
+Introduction (continued) The key messages in this report (continued):

-Governance and transparency - from our review of Council papers and attendance at Governance and Scrutiny Committees we will assess the effectiveness of governance arrangements and Governance and Scrutiny Committee attendance.
-We will also review the governance arrangements in relation to IJB as there is a risk that the governance arrangements between the Council and the IJB (and the partner NHS Board) are not effective.
+Governance and transparency - from our review of Council papers and attendance at Committees, we will assess the effectiveness of governance arrangements.
+We will also review the governance arrangements in relation to the Integrated Joint Board (IJB).
+As the IJB faces significant challenge around long term financial sustainability, there is a risk that the governance arrangements between the Council and the IJB (and the partner NHS Board) are not effective.